Day 1: Delhi - Tijara 102 km

 enough to cycle today.
 We decide to leave today, we can stop at any time and place

 today.
-After only two kilometers we reach the Jain temples of Ranakpur.
+After only two kilometres we reach the Jain temples of Ranakpur.

 The white temples are situated beautifully in the valley between the green Aravalli Hills.